Skip Navigation

 Explore resources for nutritional recommendations.

-• Protein-Choose a variety of foods.
+• Protein - Choose a variety of foods from complete and incomplete protein sources.
 Keep portions small and lean.

-• Dairy-Choose a variety of dairy products.
-Check for added sugars.
+• Dairy - Choose a variety of dairy products.
+Check for added sugars in low fat dairy products.

 Performance Skills